What Is Speech Recognition? A Guide for App Innovators

 3. Amazon Transcribe

-Best for media and enterprise use-cases with support for automatic punctuation, custom vocabulary, and call analytics.
+Amazon Transcribe is best for media and enterprise use cases with support for automatic punctuation, custom vocabulary, and call analytics.

 4. IBM Watson Speech to Text